ENCORE: Zuill Bailey; Anderson-Sasaki Duo

-May 18, 2023: Host Christa Wessel welcomes GRAMMY award-winning cellist Zuill Bailey and the Anderson-Sasaki Duo to the Roger O. Doyle performance studio.
+August 10, 2023: Host Christa Wessel shares a special encore of a recent T@T episode featuring GRAMMY award-winning cellist Zuill Bailey and the Anderson-Sasaki Duo.

-Zuill Bailey will share a preview of his upcoming concerts with the Vancouver Symphony Orchestra, including a performance of Shostakovich’s virtuosic Cello Concerto No. 1.
-The Anderson-Sasaki Duo (violinist Becky Anderson and pianist Mika Sasaki) will give us a sneak peek at their upcoming FREE Community Concert with Chamber Music Northwest.
+Zuill Bailey shared a preview of his May 2023 concerts with the Vancouver Symphony Orchestra, including a performance of Shostakovich’s virtuosic Cello Concerto No. 1.
+The Anderson-Sasaki Duo (violinist Becky Anderson and pianist Mika Sasaki) gave a sneak peek at their Community Concert with Chamber Music Northwest.

 Zuill Bailey, widely considered one of the premiere cellists in the world, is a Grammy Award winning, internationally renowned soloist, recitalist, Artistic Director and teacher.
 His rare combination of celebrated artistry, technical wizardry and engaging personality has secured his place as one of the most sought after and active cellists today.